What is Bipolar Disorder?

-There are a range of types of Bipolar Disorder depending on the severity and cycles of your symptoms.
-I have Bipolar 2 Disorder which is the less extreme form, with generally longer periods of wellness.
-There is an in-between state between illness and stability which Bipolar 1 Disorder people in particular have more often.
-This is called hypo-mania where you have blended symptoms of Mania and Depression, or cyclothymia, literally going in cycles rather than one state easing into another, leading to periods of medicated stability.
+There are different types of Bipolar Disorder.
+Bipolar 2 Disorder is the less extreme form, with generally longer periods of wellness.
+There is a middle state between illness and stability which Bipolar 1 Disorder people in particular have more often.
+This is called hypo-mania where you have blended symptoms of Mania and Depression, or also cyclothymia, going in cycles, rather than easing between states with some wellness.

 Imagine your brain is a see-saw.
-Day to day there are a range of hormones, little chemical messages that go up and down on both ends of the see-saw to make sure important instructions get around the body in the right amounts.
-The two major hormones that bipolar concerns are: cortisol (the stress hormone) and dopamine (the pleasure chemical.)
+A range of hormones go up and down on both ends to make sure important instructions get around the body in the right amounts.
+The two major hormones in bipolar are: cortisol (the stress hormone) and dopamine (the pleasure chemical.)

-A brain under stress starts to release cortisol as a sign that you need to relax.
+A stressed brain starts to release cortisol as a sign that you need to relax.
 Bipolar sufferers excel at ignoring this.
-Stress is a sign to get off the see-saw or at least stop going up and down and re-balance.
+Stress is a sign to stop, rest and re-balance.

-If you don’t rest, adrenaline attempts to then pull you through, but although we have amazing abilities of endurance, even when our adrenaline reserves have dried, there is no choice but for cortisol to crank up.
+If you don’t, adrenaline attempts to pull you through, but after our adrenaline has gone, there is no choice but for cortisol to crank up.
 It’s the child who is stuck up high at one end of the see-saw.
-Adrenaline is on the floor screaming: “I’m done, you should REALLY get off!” and cortisol is kicking the air, saying “I know!
-But I really can’t because you’re down there!”
+Adrenaline is on the floor screaming: “I’m done, you should REALLY get off!” and cortisol is kicking the air, saying “I really can’t because you’re down there!”

-You’re not in a gentle up and down.
-You’re stuck and stressed.
-When you are flooded with cortisol your judgement becomes impaired and those who like gambling may be able to relate to the secondary feeling of a reckless buzz.
-This is when stress leads to loss of inhibition and the sense that you are suddenly untouchable.
+You’re no longer in a gentle pattern.
+When you are flooded with cortisol your judgement becomes impaired and some, like gamblers, might feel a reckless buzz.
+This is when stress leads to loss of inhibition and feeling like you are invincible.
 Welcome to playmate two, dopamine.
 Dopamine boosts adrenaline off the see-saw and says: “Well you’re here now, why not play all day, really, really fast?”
-Dopamine is a bully.

 Dopamine is often tagged ‘the pleasure/reward chemical.’
-It gets released by degrees during sex, eating chocolate, dopamine even rules an entire phase of falling in love.
-But a dopamine spike leads to Mania or Manic “highs” that can lead to unsafe behaviour, risk taking and delusional or psychotic thoughts.
-‘Psychotic’ in this context means holding onto and making decisions based on negative or untrue beliefs.
-The resulting decline or “come down” manifests as Clinical Depression.
+It gets released during sex, eating chocolate and even rules an entire phase of falling in love.
+But a dopamine spike leads to Mania or Manic “highs” that can lead to risk taking and delusional or psychotic thoughts.
+‘Psychotic’ means holding onto and making decisions based on negative or untrue beliefs.
+The resulting “come down” manifests as Clinical Depression.

 ~ Pola ~